 For example, I never realized how much the American holiday season meant to me until I moved abroad.
 In Korea, I discovered that Christmas is just a “public” holiday.
 I liken it to Valentine’s Day.
 With every love motel or themed pension, nearly booked to capacity.
 Otherwise, it is business as usual except banks, schools, and government offices are closed.

 In America, Thanksgiving and Christmas are part of an entire holiday season that starts in November and lasts until the New Year.
-It is a very special time for American families, filled with a variety of family traditions.
+It is a very special time for many American families, filled with a variety of family traditions.
 I want my children to enjoy and know about some of them.
 In addition, there are many festive holidays and seasons in my husband’s culture.

 A dilemma I have raising children in a different culture